 Why it's good for the hair.

 Unlike other ingredients, almond oil addresses nearly every hair concern out there.
+(Bonus it's also great for skin.)
 And while there aren't tons of studies on the hair-healthy oil, there are plenty of experts that consider it a go-to for healthy, strong strands:

 No matter what type of hair you have (thin, thick, curly, or straight), deep conditioning is a must in a healthy hair routine.
 Not only does it help to repair and rebuild already existing damage, but it also restores moisture and elasticity in the hair (which makes all the difference when styling) thanks to the omega-fatty acids.
 Celebrity hairstylist Sophia Porter reaches for almond oil as a mask after heavy sun exposure or use of hot tools to help restore and nourish the hair.